 Ideally, you will feed your pets twice a day with fresh fruits and vegetables, while they will always have an unlimited supply of hay in their cages.

 You can feed them at noon only if they skipped their morning meal.

 Also, they can eat yellow and orange bell peppers at noon, too, if they skipped their morning meal.

 Use food enriched in vitamins and low in calories; use pellets and vitamin supplements.

 Pellets and supplements have low proportions of sugar and fats, which decreases the risks of diseases.

-However, they contain sugar and are high in calories, which is why you shouldn’t feed your guinea pigs with a bell pepper more than twice a week.
+However, they contain sugar, which is why you shouldn’t feed your guinea pigs with a bell pepper more than twice a week.

-Even then, don’t give them more than one to two slices of bell pepper and always combine them with other types of fruits and vegetables.
+Don’t give your guinea pigs more than one to two slices of orange bell pepper and always combine it with other types of fruits and vegetables.